-As a socially and environmentally responsible business, our sustainability commitments, including environmental, social and economic practices, extend across our whole supply chain.
-On a daily basis, we procure goods and services from a wide range of businesses locally, nationally and internationally.
-Throughout 2020, we continued to focus on long-term and strategic partnerships that enable us to maintain our stringent environmental, quality and safety standards, and consistently deliver a secure supply of products to our customers.
+Our sustainability commitments, including environmental, social and economic practices, extend across our whole supply chain.
+Daily, we procure goods and services from a wide range of businesses locally, nationally and internationally.
+Throughout 2021, we continued to focus on long-term and strategic partnerships that enable us to maintain our stringent environmental, quality and safety standards, and consistently deliver a secure supply of products to our customers.